himanshudevrani333h/Automation_webscrapping/README.md

 2- npm install puppeteer
 3- npm install request

-Then copy the code and run!
+Then copy the code from stonks.js and run!